genelet/godbi/README.md

 func (*DBI) ExecSQL(query string, args ...interface{}) error func (*DBI) DoSQL  (query string, args ...interface{}) error
 ```
-Similar to SQL's _Exec_, these functions execute _INSERT_ or _UPDATE_ queries.
-The returned value should be checked to assert if the executions are successful.
+Similar to SQL's _Exec_, these functions execute *Do*-type (e.g. _INSERT_ or _UPDATE_) queries.
 The difference between the two functions is that _DoSQL_ runs a prepared statement and is safe for concurrent use by multiple goroutines.

+For all functions in this package, the returned value is always *error* which should be checked to assert if the execution is successful.

 <br /><br />